Gaze Comes in Handy

 Reference

 Julian Wolf, Quentin Lohmeyer, Christian Holz, and Mirko Meboldt.
 Gaze Comes in Handy: Predicting and Preventing Erroneous Hand Actions in AR-Supported Manual Tasks.
-In Proceedings of IEEE ISMAR 2021.
+In Proceedings of International Symposium on Mixed and Augmented Reality 2021 (IEEE ISMAR).